tylertian123/engsci-notes/2023_fall/csc263_datastruct/lec11.md

 	* To find, we simply traverse up the tree until we reach the root
 	* To merge, we find the root of both sets, and make one of them a child of the other
 	* With this, in the worst case we can get a complexity of $O(mn)$ since merging sets can create a chain of $m$ nodes
-* To improve this, we can perform weighted union by size, i.e. every time we merge, we make the larger tree the parent
+* To improve this, we can perform weighted union (WU) by size, i.e. every time we merge, we make the larger tree the parent
 	* With this, any tree $T$ created during the execution of $\sigma$ has height at most $\log _2(n)$
 		* Lemma: any tree $T$ of height $h$ created during the execution of $\sigma$ has at least $2^h$ nodes
 			* Base case: for $h = 0$, any tree of height $0$ contains at least $2^0 = 1$ node